Techcrafter/SNES-ROM-Hacking/docs/chapter1.md

 If you need a ROM... well, Google is your best friend.
 Please do not open an issue or write an e-mail in which you ask for a ROM file.

-ROM hacks are being published as patches and those are legal cause you still need the original ROM!
+ROM hacks are being published as patches and those are legal because you still need the original ROM!
-A patch only contains the changes you made to the ROM, but this will be covered in a later chapter.
+A patch only contains the changes you have made to the ROM, but this will be covered in another chapter.

 **This guide is NOT affiliated or approved by Nintendo!**